Seekcha/Linked-List/README.md

 # Linked-List
-Simple codes about adding in front and deleting from the end of the list
+Simple codes for adding in front and deleting from the end of the list

+Output:
+40
+30
+20
+10

+40
+30
+20